sugaryourcoffee/syc-svpro/README.md

 =====================

 sycsvpro emerged from my daily work when cleaning and anaylzing data.
 If you want to dig deeper I would recommend [R](http://www.r-project.org/).

+A work flow could be as follows

+* Analyze the file `analyze`
+* Clean the data `map`
+* Extract rows and columns of interest `extract`
+* Count values `count`
+* Do arithmetic operations on the values `calc`

+When I have analyzed the data I use _Microsoft Excel_ or _LibreOffice Calc_ to create nice graphs.
+To create more sophisiticated analysis *R* is the right tool to use.